 - Taxis, Lyft and Uber are also available in Vancouver.

 Your delegate badge comes with perks!
 When you’re out exploring the city, shopping and dining, remember to bring it with you to enjoy exclusive discounts and offers.
 See a list of offers here.

 - With sunny days and mild temperatures, summer is perfect for exploring Vancouver’s outdoor adventure options.
 Go for a run through Stanley Park, take a stand-up paddleboarding lesson on English Bay, kayak up Indian Arm, rent a bicycle to pedal the seawall, hike a trail, or play 18-holes at one of Vancouver’s spectacular golf courses.

 - During summer, it can seem like every week brings a new musical festival to enjoy!
-Vancouver International Jazz Festival is one of North America’s largest, and it’s hard to beat the waterfront location of the Vancouver Folk Music Festival down at Jericho Beach.
-And fans of classical music will want to catch a performance or two during the Vancouver Bach Festival.
+The Vancouver International Jazz Festival is one of North America’s largest, and it’s hard to beat the waterfront location of the Vancouver Folk Music Festival down at Jericho Beach.

 - Summer is also when Vancouver celebrates the city’s diverse population with a series of festivals ranging from 5X Fest formerly City of Bhangra dance celebration, Greek Summerfest, the Japanese-focused Powell Street Festival, and the Vancouver Chinatown Festival, through to the Vancouver Pride Parade and Vancouver Queer Film Festival.